ClarkeCodes/programmeerproject/REPORT.md

 ##### 3.5.2 Line graph
 One of the technical challenges was to make the different elements work together, without one overriding the other.
 My line graph would not work well at first.
 If I clicked on a line, it would stay highlighted even after clicking another one.
 Or it would only show the country name, and not work on hover.
 Because this line graph works both with hover, click, the different buttons and the world map, it had many factors to consider.

-As I was adding more function to it, this was becoming harder to do.
+As I was adding more functions to it, this was becoming harder to do.
 So I eventually had to rewrite the functions I had, to make them work more efficiently.

 ##### 3.5.3 World Map
 Getting the tooltip to work with `D3 Datamaps` was also a challenge.
 Since I wanted every visualization to interact with the others, I needed to override the built-in hover function.
 Then I needed to manually add a tooltip to the datamap in an onhover function, which didn't work at first.
 I did fix this, but because it occasionally lags on a slower computer because of the function event.X